Our Lady of Good Help Catholic Homeschool Co-Op

 • Further, we encourage you, if you have not already, to join NICHE -- Northeastern Indiana Catholic Home Educators.
 Visit their website to find out more information on more homeschooling resources and events.

-Thank you for your interest in Our Lady of Good Help Homeschool Co-Op!
+Thank you for your interest in Our Lady of Good Help/Champion Homeschool Co-Op!

 To register, please click the "Login" button at the top right corner of the Home page and select "Request Membership in OLGH."